arrgn/SFMLGame/README.md

-# Simle game on SFML and gRPC
+# Simple game on SFML and gRPC
 This is study project with a lot of bugs (check src/client.cpp:58 for example)

 # How to run